This post may contain affiliate links. Please see my disclosure policy for details.

 Kinloch Rannoch is located in Perthshire, but you will actually want to visit Kinloch Rannoch Moor which is a little further on up the country switchback roads.

-It’s a working farm and private property, but luckily for fans, the family have been kind enough to install a car park and let fans check out the location.
+It’s a working farm and private property, but luckily for fans, the family has been kind enough to install a car park and let fans check out the location.

 How to get to Kinloch Rannoch in Scotland